 6.7.
-How to Reprogram using Dual Mode
+How to Reprogram Using Dual Mode

-The dual mode executes flash reprogramming using the flash memory reprogramming routine located in specified block on the users' set.
+The dual mode executes Flash reprogramming using the programming routine located in specified block on the users' set.

-While instructions are executing on area 0, another area (such as Area1:code flash (Note), Area 4: data flash) of the flash memory, on which instructions are not executed, can be programmed/erased.
+While instructions are executing on area 0, another area (such as area 1:code Flash (Note), area 4: data Flash) of the Flash memory, on which instructions are not executed, can be programmed/erased.
 (The opposite case is also possible depending on the condition.)